Welcome to the Murney Tower Museum!

 Announcements

-Murney Tower Museum is excited to welcome visitors back on Saturday, May 16th, 2026, as we kick off our 101st season of sharing Kingston’s history!
+Murney Tower Museum is excited to welcome visitors back for our 101st season of sharing Kingston’s history!

 Whether you’re a returning visitor or seeing the tower for the first time, we look forward to welcoming you in our museum!